Frequently Asked Questions

 Where can I find one of the best sober living house values in the United States?

-There are few structured sober livings with wrap around clinical support and in-house coaching near the beach in two great towns.
+There are few structured sober livings with wrap around clinical support, private rooms, and in-house coaching near the beach in two great towns.
 At our price of $2750 for women or $1850 for men we are unique across the United States.
 Residents benefit from gender-specific housing, clear expectations, walkable or bikeable access to nature and community resources, in-house neurofeedback, wrapped around individual therapy that includes EMDR, and a home culture built on accountability, respect, 12-step, and daily recovery habits.

 -